Juanita Migwans Missing - Ontario Woman Not Seen Since October 4th, 2024

 Websleuths discussion page: Juanita Migwans (right click to open)

-Clothing: Dark-colored pants, light-colored jacket, dark shirt,
+Clothing: Dark-colored pants, light-colored jacket.

 DOB: December 18th, 1993